cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

 ```

 famfs check: check the contents of a famfs file system.

+NOTE: 'famfs check' is only useful for standalone famfs.
+For fuse-based
+      famfs, a new 'famfs logplay --check' option will be added to run
+      appropriate checks for famfs-fuse

 Unlike fsck, which validates the log and that there are no cross-linked files,
 this command examines every file in a mounted famfs instance and checks that